Three methods to improve product safety

 Reducing safety risk is critical in order to achieve customer safety requirements as well as boost your company reputation.

 Following are 3 methods for reducing risk, each has its advantages and disadvantages:

 1. Increase Components’ Reliability

--Increasing component reliability will reduce the expected number of product / system failures, thereby also reducing the probability of a safety event.
+-Increasing component reliability will reduce the system failure rate, thereby also reducing the probability of a safety event.